aastroza/structured-generation-benchmark/reports/bfcl_outlines.md

 We couldn't resist testing the latest sensation in the world of language models.
 When combined with structured generation, `Meta-Llama-3-8B-Instruct` achieved an impressive accuracy of 84.25%, securing the 7th position on the leaderboard.

 ## Conclusion

+Our study shows that structured generation greatly improves how LLMs handle function calling tasks.
+Through testing, we found that structured generation matches traditional fine-tuning in terms of accuracy and efficiency, especially for smaller models.
+It also leads to more understanding of complex inputs.
+Looking ahead, we plan to expand our use of the GFCL benchmark's evaluation categories and explore or develop more diverse datasets.